Nikolar1/SnippetApp/README.md

 * **Weka library**: Machine learning is done using the weka library.

-* **Text representation**: The arff files created after parsing are filter throug StringToWordVector filter twice seperatly to get bag-of-words representation of snippets.
+* **Text representation**: The arff files created after parsing are filter through StringToWordVector filter twice separately to get bag-of-words representation of snippets.
 The snippets are represented through 5-2 word n-grams and 3-1 character n-grams.

-* **Classifer**: Two sepreate SMO classifiers are trained on these representations.
+* **Classifier**: Two separate SMO classifiers are trained on these representations.
-In the end a new weigted soft voting classifier is made using these two which is then evaluated on the test set, and used in the future for predicting authors of snippets.
+In the end a new weighted soft voting classifier is made using these two which is then evaluated on the test set, and used in the future for predicting authors of snippets.

 * **Spring Framework**: Spring is used for the REST API and for connecting the many microservices.